-Industrial and Organizational Psychology presents an overview of psychological theories, principles, surrounding and research reciprocal influence of individuals on organizations and vice versa.
+Industrial and Organizational Psychology presents an overview of psychological theories, principles and research surrounding the reciprocal influence of individuals on organizations and vice versa.
 It includes an introduction to the field of personnel psychology as well as topics relevant to human behavior and attitudes in organizations (e.g., work motivation and leadership).